Should You Be Taking Niacin?

 Some people experience side effects from taking niacin.
 The most common is “flushing.”
 Flushing might include a sudden warm feeling, redness, or tingling on or under your skin.
 This is harmless and often goes away once your body adjusts to the extra niacin it’s getting.

-Niacin might also make you feel “light headed” when you first start taking it, especially if you stand up too quickly from a sitting position.
+Niacin might also make you feel “lightheaded” when you first start taking it, especially if you stand up too quickly from a sitting position.
 Headaches from taking niacin supplements have also been reported.

 Who shouldn’t take niacin?